 “For Australian companies looking to raise capital or work towards as exit strategy, it is important that they ensure that not only is their valuation grounded in some form of numerical analysis, but that new qualitative methods are also adopted that will more accurately capture the value of a business’ intangible assets.”

-The poll also highlighted that while executives have recognized the importance of intangible assets when it comes to driving a higher valuation, there is still more work to be done if companies want to effectively mitigate risk around these assets.
+The poll also highlighted that while executives have recognised the importance of intangible assets when it comes to driving a higher valuation, there is still more work to be done if companies want to effectively mitigate risk around these assets.

 According to the poll, only 18 percent of companies are currently maintaining an intangible asset register, while many executives also acknowledged that they are failing to adequately protect these valuable assets with more than half (55 percent) saying that they had lost important confidential information via an employee, customer or supplier.